top of page

 Of free spirit

-or Old dreams die hard
+or Old dreams and body freedom die hard

 Not with conscious body freedom in appropriate places being accepted and embraced by more and more all the time.
 (Everyone, after all, is born a natural-born freebody, before social conditioning takes its toll).

-Only in some impossible alternate universe could the genie ever be put back in bottle without the Springs losing an incalculable measure of its transformative healing power.
+Only in some impossible alternate universe could the genie be put back in bottle without the Springs losing an incalculable measure of its transformative healing power.

 Recap on possible intents